-CHRISTMAS IN JULY 2015

-On 31st July the annual Christmas in July dinner took place in the college dining room.
+CHRISTMAS IN JULY On 31 July the annual Christmas in July dinner took place in the college dining room.

 As in previous years, the event was widely attended and much enjoyed both by students and staff.
 Special guest for the night was Professor Anne Steinemann, who will be joining the college as a Scholar in Residence in 2016.
 It was a great pleasure to have Professor Steinemann with us on the night to experience the wonderful sense of community that always prevails on this evening.
 The students were, once again, extremely generous, not only in their donations to the Sacred Heart Mission but also in their Kris Kringle gifts to each other, which is something of a tradition at St Mary's.

-Dr McCormack gave a brief, but moving speech ut the ning of community and the oys of sharing these special events.
+Dr McCormack gave a brief, but moving speech about the humility of the nativity, the meaning of community and the joys of sharing these special events.
 As always, a delicious traditional dinner was prepared by our wonderful kitchen staff, making the evening an all-round success.